-- 1. Shui Qing Ye (2007) Bioinformatics: A Practical Approach.
-Chapman & Hall Taylor & Francis Gen. - 2.
-Mount D. W (2005) Bioinformatics Sequence & Genome Analysis.
+- Shui Qing Ye (2007) Bioinformatics: A Practical Approach.
+Chapman & Hall Taylor & Francis Gen. - Mount D. W (2005) Bioinformatics Sequence & Genome Analysis.
 CBS Publishers & Distributors (Pvt) Ltd. - 3.
 Bela Tiwari (2007) Introductory Bioinformatics For Users: The Practicals. - 4.
 Griffiths-Jones S, Bateman A, Marshall M, Khanna A, Eddy SR (2003).
 "Rfam: an RNA family database".
 Nucleic Acids Res.
 31 (1): 439-41.

 - 1. This will enable the students to acquire knowledge about the basic structural and functional aspects of genes and proteins. - 2.
 It focuses on the unified applications of genomics and proteomics in the fields of medicine such as drug discovery, identification of potential vaccine candidates, etc. - 3.
+A novel and fruitful research area called as 'genoeconomics' can be established in which sequencing of the complete genome of organisms will reveal similarities and dissimilarities among individual at various taxonomical levels. - 4.
 This paper has wide scope in the field of drug discovery, cancer therapy, etc.

-1. A novel and fruitful research area called as 'genoeconomics' can be established in which sequencing of the complete genome of organisms will reveal similarities and dissimilarities among individual at various taxonomical levels alk

-2. Wide scope in the field of drug discovery like in cancer therapy.